dstw/dstw.github.io-archive/about.md

 ##### Who are you, and what do you do?

 My name is Didik Setiawan.
 I am a software engineer who likes to contribute to free and open-source software.
-I also work as a system administrator from an IT company in my country.
+I also work as a devops engineer on an IT company in my country.

 ##### What hardware do you use?